mmorejon/microservices-docker-go-mongodb/README.md

 We must **add virtual domains** in order to use each **api entry point**.
 By default we are using: **movies.local**, **bookings.local**, **users.local** and **showtimes.local**

 **Virtual domains** has been defined in `docker-compose.yml` file and configured in `/etc/hosts` file.
-Example of `/etc/hosts` file:
+Add the following line in your `/etc/hosts` file:

 ```
-127.0.0.1   movies.local, bookings.local, users.local, showtimes.local
+127.0.0.1   movies.local bookings.local users.local showtimes.local
 ```

 Starting services